MaLSAMi/documentation/docs/data-generation/monitor.md

 #### _\_\_taskset\_stop\_\_(taskset)_

+  This function is not used from within the distributor component as of now.

+#### _\_\_taskset_finish\_\_(self, taskset)_

-  This function is called when a new taskset has benn started by calling the _session.stop()_ function.
+  This function is called when a taskset has been finished and _session.stop()_ has been called.
 If this function is called the monitor regards the taskset as completed and all information, which could be gained is available.

-#### _\_\_taskset_finish\_\_(self, taskset)_

   In general the monitor functions always hold a reference to the taskset the function was called with, so it has access to all information saved in the obect defined by the [**task.py**](https://github.com/malsami/taskgen/blob/master/task.py).